World's Best Red Beans and Rice

-In New Orleans, a baked ham was often served on Sunday and the ham bone and leftover ham was often saved and added to the pot of red beans which was cooked on the back of the stove on Mondays.
-Monday was the traditional wash day and beans didn't require as much watching as other meals.
+In New Orleans, a baked ham was often served on Sunday, and the ham bone and leftover ham was often saved and added to the pot of red beans that was cooked on the back of the stove on Mondays.
+Monday was the traditional wash day, and beans didn't require as much watching as other meals.
 You just went by the pot of beans and stirred it about once an hour and made sure the beans didn't boil dry.

 Serve your red beans and rice with the andouille sausage on the side along with small squares of corn bread, finely diced green onions, and your favorite hot sauce.
 In New Orleans, Tabasco sauce is almost always served.

-Hot buttered cooked white rice is put into the bottom of the bowl and then a big ladle of red beans is put in the bowl over the rice.
+Hot buttered cooked white rice is put into the bottom of the bowl, and then a big ladle of red beans is put in the bowl over the rice.
 A piece of fried and browned andouille sausage is put on the top of each bowl.
-The diced up green onions and the hot sauce is served on the side so each person can add what they want to their particular bowl of red beans and rice.
+The diced-up green onions and the hot sauce are served on the side so each person can add what they want to their particular bowl of red beans and rice.
 The corn bread is also served on the side.